 DEFINITION: an award is granted on a competitive basis for a combination of academic achievement and participation in extra-curricular activities such as volunteer work or involvement in campus sports or clubs; awards always require the submission of an application form; recipients of awards must always demonstrate financial need.
 An endowed (see note below) award is granted from investment income generated by the original gift to the university.
 An annual award is paid directly by the donor on an annual basis.
 The university may allot awards by faculty.
 The university reserves the right not to grant a specific award if no eligible applicants are identified.
 Any stated value of awards which are quoted on this website are subject to change.
 Awards offered by the university are tenable only at Laurier.

-The application deadline for the General Student profile for all students is 11:59 pm on September 30, 2014.
+The application deadline for the General Student profile for all students is end of September, 2015.
 If applicable, students who complete the General Student profile may also receive a Faculty Specific profile (applicable to students in MBA or FSW programs).
-The Faculty Specific profiles will be available on LORIS as of October 6, 2014, and the submission deadline is October 24, 2014, 11:59 pm.
+The Faculty Specific profiles will be available on LORIS as of October, 2015.
+The submission deadline will be end of October, 2015.

 It is strongly recommended to check the "mylaurier" email account, as all communication regarding our programs is sent via email.

 For complete details about this process, click here.

 Award recipients will be notified by e-mail, to the WLU e-mail account, by early March of each year.

 For information regarding all funding programs for graduate students, please refer directly to the Graduate Studies website.